Alamao4523/VALKYRON-AGI/README.md

 > 1.  ⚠️ CERBERUS-AGI is an independent research project and is not affiliated with Apple Inc.
 > 2.  ⚠️ Built to improve lifestyle & automation — NOT for PIRACY.
+> 3.  ⚠️ CERBERUS was never designed as a jailbreak toy😊 It was built as a poweful system-level vector to enable AI integration through the capabilities provided by the CERBERUS bridge.

 🦅 The most stable, human-like, long-running iOS automation engine ever built — designed to be AI-driven. 🧠🤖